2018 Summer Sessions Registration Information

 Grades are expected to be available via UDSIS as follows:

-2nd Summer Session - Beginning Wenesday, August 17.
+2nd Summer Session and 10-Week classes - Beginning Wenesday, August 15.

 If you need written documentation of your grades, see the